tuxd3v/ats/README.md

 Characteristics:

 	1. Temp < 45 Degrees Celsius,
 		Fan will Stop

 	2. 62 <= TEMP >= 45 , Temp is Adjusted

 	3. Temp > 70 Degrees Celsius,
 		System will shutdown in 10 Seconds..

 	4. Temp > 62 Degrees Celsius,
 		system will UnderClock Frequencies

-You need to install only the tinny Lua runtime.

 ## Requirements:
 	Only a Single Dependence,